thisishuey/project-phoenix/tickets/milestone-6/02-performance-testing.md

 # Complete Performance Testing

 ## Description
-Conduct comprehensive performance testing of the visitor management system to ensure it meets scalability and reliability requirements.
+Conduct comprehensive performance testing of the new system to ensure it meets scalability and reliability requirements.

 ## Acceptance Criteria